 Access Policies

 Access Policies provide row-level access control in Zeotap.
-An access policy defines a SQL filter condition that is automatically applied to all queries when a member of a specific group accesses data.
+An access policy defines filter criteria that are automatically applied to all queries when a member of a specific group accesses data.
 This ensures that team members only see the data they are authorized to see — without requiring separate models or warehouse views.

 How Access Policies Work

-When an access policy is active for a user (via their group membership), Zeotap automatically appends the access policy’s filter condition to every query that runs on behalf of that user.
+When an access policy is active for a user (via their group membership), Zeotap automatically narrows every query that runs on behalf of that user to the rows its criteria permit.
 This applies to:

 - Model previews — SQL query results in the model editor